Vladimir Bezobrazov: Early life

-Born into and old noble Bezobrazov family, Vladimir was the son of Paul Nikolaevich Bezobrazov (1787-1852) and his wife, Elizaveta Pavlovna Poltoratskaya (1798-1888).
+Bezobrazov was born in Vladimir, into an old noble Bezobrazov family.
+He was the son of Paul Nikolaevich Bezobrazov (1787–1852) and his wife, Elizaveta Pavlovna Poltoratskaya (1798–1888).

 Biography

-A member of the Saint Petersburg Academy of Sciences (since 1864), Bezobrazov in 1860s edited the Ministry of State Properties Magazine and later the Geographical Society Herald.
+Bezobrazov was a member of the Saint Petersburg Academy of Sciences from 1864.
+In the 1860s he edited the Ministry of State Properties Magazine, and later the Geographical Society Herald.
 As a Ministry of Finance official, he took active part in organizing and monitoring Russian regional bank system.
 In the 1860s, at the height of the Alexander II-induced reforms, he became one of the initiators and leaders of the Russian Geographical Society's Political and Economical committee.
 In 1868 Bezobrazov was elected the Moscow Governorate's glasny; in 1885 he became a member of the Russian Senate.

 He taught political economy and financial law at the Alexandrovsky Lyceum and in the 1870s tutored four members of the Russian monarch's family, Grand Dukes Alexey Alexandrovich, Nikolai Konstantinovich, Sergey Alexandrovich, and Konstantin Konstantinovich.

-In 1873 Bezobrazov, part of the team of eleven renowned lawyers, co-founded the Institut de Droit International in Gent.
+In 1873 Bezobrazov, part of the team of eleven renowned lawyers, co-founded the Institut de Droit International in Ghent.
 The same year he started publishing the Russian Knowledge Anthology (Сборник государственных знаний), featuring articles and essays by leading Russian economists and lawyers.

+He died on 29 August 1889 in Noskovo, Moscow Governorate.